-The implication of this for algebraic solutions should now be clear: the monodromy of a $P{VI}$ solution is also described by an action of the free group $\mathcal{F}2$ on (conjugacy classes of) triples of three dimensional complex reflections $(r_1, r_2, r_3)$ (with the same formula as before, just replace $M_i$ by $r_i$ ).
-Thus in this context the "obvious" topological solutions (i.e finite $\mathcal{F}2$ orbits) come from taking a triple of generating reflections of a finite complex reflection group in $GL_3(\mathbb{C})$ .
-Such finite complex reflection groups were classified in 1954 by Shephard and Todd [50] and apart from the familiar real orthogonal reflection groups there is an infinite family plus four exceptional complex groups, the Klein reflection group (of order 336, a two-fold cover of Klein's simple group isomorphic to $PSL_2(\mathbb{F}7) \hookrightarrow PGL_3(\mathbb{C})$ ), two Hessian groups and the Valentiner group (of order 2160, a six fold cover of $A_6 \hookrightarrow PGL_3(\mathbb{C})$ ).
+The implication of this for algebraic solutions should now be clear: the monodromy of a P{VI} solution is also described by an action of the free group \mathcal{F}2 on (conjugacy classes of) triples of three-dimensional complex reflections (r_1, r_2, r_3) (with the same formula as before, just replace M_i by r_i).
+Thus in this context the 'obvious' topological solutions (i.e. finite \mathcal{F}2 orbits) come from taking a triple of generating reflections of a finite complex reflection group in $GL_3(\mathbb{C})$.
+Such finite complex reflection groups were classified by Shephard and Todd (1954) and apart from the familiar real orthogonal reflection groups there is an infinite family plus four exceptional complex groups, the Klein reflection group (of order 336, a twofold cover of Klein's simple group isomorphic to $PSL_2(\mathbb{F}7) \hookrightarrow PGL_3(\mathbb{C})$), two Hessian groups, and the Valentiner group (of order 2,160, a six-fold cover of $A_6 \hookrightarrow PGL_3(\mathbb{C})$).

-The infinite family of groups and the two Hessian groups do not seem to lead to interesting new solutions, but by computing the $\mathcal{F}2$ orbits (determining the topology of $\Pi$ ) it is easy to see that the Klein group yields a genus zero degree 7 solution and the Valentiner group has three inequivalent triples of generating reflections, each leading to genus one solutions with degrees 15, 15, 24 respectively.
+The infinite family of groups and the two Hessian groups do not seem to lead to interesting new solutions, but by computing the \mathcal{F}2 orbits (determining the topology of II) it is easy to see that the Klein group yields a genus 0 degree 7 solution and the Valentiner group has three inequivalent triples of generating reflections, each leading to genus 1 solutions with degrees 15,15, and 24, respectively.
 These are new solutions, previously undetected.
-(The 24 appearing here led to a certain amount of trepidation, given that the 10 page elliptic solution of [21] had degree 18.)
+(The 24 appearing here led to a certain amount of trepidation, given that the 10 page elliptic solution of Dubrovin and Mazzocco 2000 had degree 18.)

-4.1 Construction
+11.4.1 Construction

-Of course finding the topological solution is not the same as finding an explicit isomonodromic family of connections; one needs to solve a family of Riemann-Hilbert problems inverting the transcendental Riemann-Hilbert map for each value of t.
-(Indeed the author's original plan was to just prove the existence of new interesting solutions, in [7], but a certain stubbornness, and some inspiration from reading about Klein's work finding explicit $3 \times 3$ matrices generating his simple group, convinced us to go further.)
+Of course finding the topological solution is not the same as finding an explicit isomonodromic family of connections; one needs to solve a family of Riemann- Hilbert problems inverting the transcendental Riemann-Hilbert map for each value of t.
+(Indeed my original plan was to just prove the existence of new interesting solutions, in Boalch (2003), but a certain stubbornness, and some inspiration from reading about Klein's work finding explicit 3×3 matrices generating his simple group, convinced us to go further.)

 The two main steps in the method we finally got to work are as follows.
-(This is a generalisation of the method used by Dubrovin-Mazzocco [21].)
+(This is a generalization of the method used by Dubrovin and Mazzocco 2000.)

-1) Jimbo's asymptotic formulae.
-In [30] M. Jimbo found an exact formula for the leading asymptotics at t = 0 of the branch of the $P{VI}$ solution y(t) corresponding to any sufficiently generic linear monodromy representation $(M_1, M_2, M_3)$ .
-(This formula was obtained by considering the degeneration of the isomonodromic family of connections (A) as $t \to 0$ ; in the limit the four punctured sphere degenerates into a stable curve with two components, each with three marked points.
-The connections (A) degenerate into hypergeometric systems on each component, with known monodromy.
-Since these are rigid it is easy to solve their Riemann-Hilbert problems explicitly and this gives the leading asymptotics of the isomonodromic family and thus of the $P{VI}$ solution.)
+1. Jimbo's asymptotic formulae.
+Jimbo (1982) found an exact formula for the leading asymptotics at t = 0 of the branch of the P{VI} solution y(t) corresponding to any sufficiently generic linear monodromy representation (M_1, M_2, M_3) .
+(This formula was obtained by considering the degeneration of the isomonodromic family of connections (A) as $t \to 0$; in the limit the fourpunctured sphere degenerates into a stable curve with two components, each with three marked points.
+The connections (A) degenerate into hypergeometric systems on each component, with known monodromy (Figure 11.1).
+Since these are rigid it is easy to solve their Riemann-Hilbert problems explicitly and this gives the leading asymptotics of the isomonodromic family and thus of the $P{\rm VI}$ solution.)

-Figure 1: Degeneration to two hypergeometric systems
+Figure 11.1 Degeneration to two hypergeometric systems.

-This is useful for us because, as Jimbo mentions, one may substitute the leading asymptotics back into the $P{VI}$ equation to get arbitrarily many terms of the precise asymptotic expansion of the solution at 0.
+This is useful for us because, as Jimbo mentions, one may substitute the leading asymptotics back into the P{VI} equation to get arbitrarily many terms of the precise asymptotic expansion of the solution at 0.
 If the solution is algebraic, then this is its Puiseux expansion, a sufficient number of terms of which will determine the entire solution.